 Are games on Saturdays or Sundays?

-The preliminary game schedule will be published in mid-March.
-Once the schedule is published, teams will have an opportunity to negotiate times/dates to try to minimize scheduling conflicts with baseball, lacrosse, etc. In the spring, it is typical to have games primarily on Sundays, but you may have games on some Saturdays.
-The team manager will do his/her best job to schedule games around conflicts that team members have.
+The preliminary game schedules are published in mid-March for Spring and mid-August for Fall.
+Once the schedules are published, teams will have an opportunity to negotiate times/dates to try to minimize scheduling conflicts with baseball, lacrosse, etc. Games are scheduled by the leagues on both Saturdays and Sunday.
+The team managers do their best to schedule games around conflicts that team members have.
 The more notice you can give about expected absences, the better.

 How many children play on a team?